Elmer Román

 Elmer L. Román is a member of the U.S. Senior Executive Service (SES) and a senior naval military officer.
 Additionally, he is a Puerto Rican politician who ran for the position of Resident Commissioner of Puerto Rico in Washington, D.C. as part of the New Progressive Party primaries of 2024.
-He lost the primary to Puerto Rican Senator (2019–present) and former Chief of Staff of Puerto Rico (2017–2018), William Villafañe.
+He lost the primary to Puerto Rican Senator and former Chief of Staff of Puerto Rico, William Villafañe.

 Early life and education

 Román was born in Yauco, Puerto Rico.
 As a teenager he joined the Civil Air Patrol (CAP) where he reached the rank of cadet Colonel.
 He received the General Carl A Spaatz Award.
 Only 0.5% of cadets nationwide earn this award.

 Román earned his Bachelor of Science in Mechanical Engineering from the University of Puerto Rico at Mayagüez and his Master of Science in Systems Engineering from Virginia Tech.
 His academic pursuits also include executive courses at the John F. Kennedy School of Government and an ongoing doctorate in administration at Colorado Technical University.

 Román graduated from boot camp at Marine Corps Recruit Depot Parris Island and officer training in the United States Marine Corps Officer Candidates School.
 He is also a graduate of the United States Navy Senior Engineering Duty Officer School and the Federal Executive Institute, part of the United States Office of Personnel Management.